This post may contain affiliate links, view our disclosure policy.

 Tips for Visiting Rocky Mountain National Park with Kids

-Additional tips for visiting Rocky Mountain National Park with kids:
+Rocky Mountain National Park Tips

-• Make timed entry permit reservations as soon as you’re able.
+- Make timed entry permit reservations as soon as you’re able.

-• Have a thought-out plan and research kid-friendly hikes ahead of time as there is limited (often nonexistent) Wi-Fi in the park.
+- Have a thought-out plan and research kid-friendly hikes ahead of time as there is limited (often nonexistent) Wi-Fi in the park.

-• Check the weather each day before heading out.
+- Check the weather each day before heading out.
 Afternoon thundershowers are common so always be sure to pack lightweight rain gear.

-• Don’t forget to bring a pair of travel binoculars.
+- Don’t forget to bring a pair of travel binoculars.
 Spotting wildlife isn’t as easy and close-up as in some other National Parks, and you obviously want to keep a safe distance, especially when spotting bears.

-• Remind your kids not to pick wildflowers or plants, or get too close to the wildlife.
+- Remind your kids not to pick wildflowers or plants, or get too close to the wildlife.

-Best Time to Visit Rocky Mountain National Park With Kids
+Best Time to Visit Rocky Mountain National Park

 There are plenty of activities to do in Rocky Mountain National Park year-round!

-Do note, however, that some activities are seasonal to either winter or summer, so you’ll need to plan ahead.
+Some activities are seasonal to either winter or summer, so you’ll need to plan ahead.

 The best time to visit Rocky Mountain National Park with kids is from June to September when the snow is (mostly) melted and there are more accessible hikes available to children, as well as summer-exclusive programs.